AlfieriChou/galen-back/README.md

 ### output

-* Output Type support three types, above array object and number. if you not write output, response will output the model schema.
+* Output Type support three types, include array object and number. if you not write output, response will output the model schema.

 * type